Sausage and Egg Breakfast Braid

 • Drizzle olive oil into a large skillet; place over medium-high heat.

-• Add onions and bell pepper and sauté for 5-6 minutes, stirring occasionally, or until peppers just begin to soften.
+• Add diced onions and bell pepper and sauté for 5-6 minutes, stirring occasionally, or until peppers just begin to soften.
 Add green onions, stir and cook for 1-2 minutes.

 • Meanwhile, using a large bowl, whisk together eggs and milk.